opensafely-core/sysadmin/.github/ISSUE_TEMPLATE/tpp-reboot.md

 Preparation:

- - [ ] If TPP have inform us of a maintenance window, bring window start forward 10min, and extend window close by 30min, as TPP can be a bit optimistic about how long they need.
+ - [ ] If TPP have informed us of a maintenance window, bring window start forward 10min, and extend window close by 30min, as TPP can be a bit optimistic about how long they need.
 If we are rebooting for other reasons, decide on reasonable window.